fieldtrip/website/example/fittemplate.md

 ## Loading the data

 You load the head shape measured during the MEG recording with the Polhemus and a template volume conduction model.
 We have to ensure that they have consistent units, hence we will convert the units into mm.
+Expressing the data in mm will give a better expression of the data (i.e. 90mm vs. 0.09m).

     polhemus = ft_read_headshape('epilepsy/case1/ctf_data/case1.pos');
     polhemus = ft_convert_units(polhemus,'mm');